 Overview

-Due to the variety of fields interacting within the project, understanding the relevant background to each of these areas is the key to creating a representative model.
-Specifically, investigating how social networks and personal health interact provide a good starting point in creating an agent-based model.
-This section will consider relevant and similar works to both justify and allow the project to expand upon the existing knowledgebase.
+An underlying requirement of the project is to incorporate a number of different Computer Science fields in order to gain new information; understanding the background to each of these is the key to being able to represent the real-world phenomena.
+Specifically, investigating how social networks and personal health interact provides a good starting point for creating an agent-based model.
+This section will consider relevant and similar works to both validate assumptions and allow the project to expand upon the existing knowledgebase.

 Social Networks

-As described previously, social networks, whilst always existing, have become a popular topic in recent years.
-In particular, applying an analytical approach to them has led to a formalisation.
+Whilst social networks have always existed they have become a popular area of research in recent years; in particular, by applying an analytical approach, a formal method of representation has been created.
 At the lowest level, networks are represented using mathematical graph theory [ref NetMark].
-This means that individual entities within the network are shown as nodes, whilst relations between these entities are edges.
+This means that individual entities within the network are represented as nodes, whilst relations between these entities are edges.
 Importantly, these edges can be either directed or undirected, which can change their meaning depending on context – for example, directed edges could be used to show how one node likes another [ref USN 14].
 By extension, a bidirectional edge represents some mutual relationship between the nodes.

-Building on this basic set of terms, a number of structural definitions emerge that begin to underpin the theoretical to the practical.
-A key one is that of triadic closure, which is where two nodes that share a common connection are, at some point in the future, more likely to be connected [ref NetMark pg 44].
-This is particularly important in social networks when it comes to working out which pairs of people are going to form connections next.
-Extending this, the idea of strong & weak ties brings an extra aspect to the edges between nodes.
-A strong tie may be likened to a friendship whereas a weak tie to an acquaintance.
+Building on this basic set of terms, a number of structural definitions emerge that begin to directly relate the theoretical to the practical.
+A key concept is that of triadic closure, which states that, where two nodes share a common connection, they are more likely to be connected at some point in the future [ref NetMark pg 44].
+This is particularly influential within social networks, when it comes to working out which pairs of people are going to form connections next.
+Extending this, the idea of strong & weak ties brings an extra dimension to the edges between nodes.
+A strong tie may be likened to a friendship, and a weak tie to an acquaintance, for example.
 Generally, the stronger ties are present in small, connected clusters whereas weaker ties link these clusters together [ref NetMark 46-48].
 Again relating this to real-world examples, this is similar to groups of close friends being connected to others by acquaintances in other groups.
-Quantifying graph is done through a number of measures.
-One of these is betweenness, which is calculated by calculating a 'flow' through the graph – edges of high flow are important since they carry the most traffic and as such have a high betweenness value.
-This can indicate the strength of a tie; for example, a weak tie is likely to have a high rate of flow since it is between two highly connected groups and is of high importance in joining these clusters [ref NetMark 66-67].
+Quantifying a graph is done through a number of measures.
+One of these is betweenness, which is calculated by calculating a 'flow' through the graph – edges of high flow are important since they carry the most traffic and, as such, have a high betweenness value.
+This can indicate the strength of a tie; a weak tie is likely to have a high rate of flow, for example, since it is between two highly connected groups and is of high importance in joining these clusters [ref NetMark 66-67].